ipld/go-storethehash/README.md

 - An in-memory storage implementation
 - An implementation that is [CID](https://github.com/multiformats/cid/) aware.
 - An implementation that is [Multihash](https://github.com/multiformats/multihash) aware.

+The multihash implementation has garbage collection that allows storage space to be recovered from deleted data.

 ### Freelist